Fake fur: Comparison to real fur

-Sewing Process and Storage
+Sewing process and storage

 Unlike genuine fur, faux fur is a type of fabric, which makes it relatively easy to sew.
 The synthetic nature of faux fur eliminates the need for cold storage, which prevents deterioration in real fur.
 In addition, fake fur is not infested by moths, unlike real fur.
 However, fake fur should be stored in a garment bag or container away from humidity, heat, and sunlight to maintain its quality.

 Due to the controversy of fur garments, technology facilitating the production of fake furs has significantly improved since the early twentieth century.
 There are new tailoring and dyeing techniques to "disguise" fur and change the traditional image of fur with its conventional image associated with the elite fur-clad woman.
 Modacrylic is a high-quality 'fur' alternative that gains attraction to its convincing look as an alternative to real fur.
 Howard Strachman of Strachman Associates, a New York-based agent for faux fur, states that synthetic acrylic knitted fabrics have become a go-to resource for high-end faux fur, much of it coming from Asia.
 New methods of production are still being developed.
 One technique combines coarse and fine fibers to simulate mink or beaver fur.

-Durability and Energy Consumption
+Durability and energy consumption

 Faux fur is perceived as less durable than real fur, and this attribute coupled with its lesser insulating properties forms part of the critique against its use.
 Also, unlike real fur, fake furs are not able to keep snow from melting and re-freezing on the fiber filaments, which can be dangerous in extremely cold environments.

 Fake fur production could consume less energy compared to real fur.
 A study conducted in 1979 claimed that the energy consumption for the production of one coat made out of fake fur was 35 kilowatt-hours (120,000 British thermal units), compared to 127 kWh (433,000 Btu) for trapped animals and 2,340 kWh (7,970,000 Btu) for animals raised in fur farms.
 Despite these findings, the study has faced criticism for perceived bias and dated methodology.

-Environmental Impact
+Environmental impact

 Fake fur is less biodegradable due to its composition of various synthetic materials.
 These materials often include blends of acrylic and modacrylic polymers derived from coal, air, water, petroleum, and limestone, which can potentially take between 500 and 1,000 years to break down.
+And even when it breaks down, it become smaller pieces that still pollutes the environment.